kailai-13/HandDrawn_Emoji_Classification/README.md

 - Ensure the model file (`emoji_recognition_cnn.h5`) is correctly trained and matches the labels provided in the script.
 - Modify `emoji_names` in `app.py` if necessary to match the model's class labels.

-## License
-This project is open-source and can be modified and distributed freely.